There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 For the next exercise you need something to elevate your feet.
 Examples of suited objects include a weight bench, stepper, chair, couch, etc. Make sure the object is sturdy if you plan to use extra weights.

 Additionally, a yoga mat or other soft surface can be helpful for comfort reasons.
-To do a hamstring bridge take the following steps:
+Take the following steps to do a hamstring bridge:

-- Lie on your back on the floor or other soft surface right in front of your object of choice.
+- Lie on your back on the floor or another soft surface right in front of your object of choice.
 Place your feet slightly wider than shoulder-width on the elevated object.
-If you want to, hold any weights on your body at the hip level.
-If not put your arms at your sides for balance.
+You can hold a weight at hip level or keep your arms by your side for balance.

 - Move up your hips in a controlled motion until your body is in a straight line from your knees to your shoulders.
 Make sure your arms are only used for balance, not for pushing yourself up.